nekoewen/titan-keyboard/README.md

 ## Bill of Materials
 - Pro Micro (or a compatible microcontroller, such as an Elite-C, BIT-C, KB2040, etc.) with headers
-- 17 1N4148 through-hole diodes
+- 17x 1N4148 through-hole diodes
-- 17 key switches (MX or Choc)
+- 17x key switches (MX or Choc)
-- 17 keycaps; 15 should be 1u, and two should be 1.5u
+- 17x keycaps; 15 should be 1u, and two should be 1.5u
-- M2 standoffs
+- 9x M2 standoffs
-- M2 screws
+- 18x M2 screws
-- Adhesive rubber feet
+- 4 or more adhesive rubber feet
 - 2-pin tactile reset switch (optional)
 - EC11 encoder switch with knob (optional)
 - WS2182B LED strip and 3 wires (optional)